Home

 We are staying at Three Island Crossing State Park located in the town of Glynn's Ferry. $4 entry fee plus $21 for RV site with water & elect.
 Very nice campground and it is full.
 Mature trees with good shade and green grass.
 If by chance the campground at Three Island Crossing is full there is a nice commercial campground at a winery located at the front gate to the State Park.
 They were $20 for FHU and they had shade.
 Point being----they would be a good alternative and some would like it better than the state park since is was $1 cheaper and it had FHU.

 After visiting Three Island Crossing State Park the second place we wanted to experience today was Bruneau Dunes State Park and Bruneau Canyon Overlook.
 Bruneau Dunes State Park just happens to be located 25-miles west of Three Island Crossing.
-Driving there is an interesting drive along the Snake River and through a beautiful agricultural area.
+Driving there is an interesting drive along the Snake River Valley through a beautiful agricultural area.

 Bruneau Dunes is located in an ancient Snake River meander scar, known as Eagle Cove.
 The Snake River plain is a broad trench extending approximately 300 miles across southern Idaho.
 Volcanic activity was present for thousands of years.
 Lava flows occasionally dammed the Snake River canyon forming lakes which deposited large amounts of sediment that have become part of the sand supply for the dunes.